 Our obedience classes have been recently updated and we are seeing dogs and owners progress through classes better than ever before!
 We offer two sets of beginner obedience every year, one starting in September and another in January.

-We offer an 8 week set that is priced at $125.00.
-We have multiple instructors to help you thoughout the set and a large facility to accomodate everyone.
-The first week of class we have you attend
+Classes consist of an 8 week set priced at $125.00.
+We have multiple instructors to help you throughout the set and a large facility to accommodate everyone.
+The first week of class we have you

-withOUT your dog so that you can focus and concentrate on the homework we send with you.
-This helps to ensure that you can hear us without a barking dog on the end of the leash, and we give you some
+attend withOUT your dog so that you can focus and concentrate on the homework we send with you.
+This helps to ensure that you can hear us without a barking dog on the end of the leash, and we give

-skills to take home to start with your dog prior to them coming into the class setting.
+you some skills to take home to start with your dog prior to them coming into the class setting.
 We also require that your dog is up to date on their parvo/distemper and rabies vaccine.
-Though the boardatella
+Though the

-vaccine is not mandatory it is highly encouraged for your dogs safety.
+bordetella vaccine is not mandatory it is highly encouraged for your dog's safety.

 All of our methods are positive reinforcement and they build such a great relationship with our dogs and their handlers.
 We see willing, enthusiastic dogs and handlers that want to continue on because training is enjoyable.